rrj221/translator-api-test/README.md

 4. go to localhost:3000/news to see an example of querying the webhose api.
   * for best results make sure you have the JSON Formatter Chrome Extension installed and enabled
   * don't make too many requests because i only get 1000 per month

+5. go to localhost:3000/news/more-advanced for a more advanced search